Elections & Voter Registration

 The Mayor and City Council serve 4-year staggered terms.

 - What are the duties of the Mayor?

 The Mayor is the Chief Elected Official of the City government, presiding officer of the City Council, and responsible through the City Manager for the efficient and orderly administration of the City’s affairs.
 He may conduct or authorize inquiries and investigations into the conduct of the City’s affairs and shall have such powers and duties as may be provided by ordinance not inconsistent with the Charter.

 - When can I announce my candidacy for office?

 You can announce your candidacy for office at any time.
 However, in order to run for office, you must submit your application during qualifying, which is held at the Fayetteville City Hall Clerk's Office the third week in August before the election in November

 - When can I collect contributions for my campaign fund?

-You may collect contributions at any time; however, you are required to complete a "Declaration of Intention to Accept Campaign Contributions" form and send it to the Secretary of State's office.
+You may collect contributions at any time; however, you are required to complete a "Declaration of Intention to Accept Campaign Contributions" form (DOI) and submit it to the City Clerk's Office before you accept any contributions.